Mobile mushroom recognition apps have become increasingly popular among mycology enthusiasts, mushroom pickers, and even curious hikers.

 Education and Awareness:

-- These tools are useful for raising awareness among the general public about mycology and the dangers of toxic mushrooms.
-They encourage people to learn more about mushrooms and to be more careful when picking wild mushrooms.
+- These tools are useful for raising public awareness about mycology and the dangers of toxic mushrooms.
+They encourage people to learn more about mushrooms and to be more cautious when picking wild mushrooms.

 Disadvantages and Limitations of Mobile Applications